makersacademy/airport_challenge/README2.md

 - Struggled with setting up multiple regex match

 ## Unfinished
-- I was planning on setting an 'in_flight' instance variable for the Plane object and change that value depending if the plane was landed or in-flight, but it kept making my tests fail.
+- When attempting to solve the test case for `Plane#in_flight? when the plane is already on the ground should not have an in-flight status`, it breaks my other test.
+I haven't figured out why but I suspect it is because my test are not isolated.